sreedutt22/HelloWorldGH/README.md

 # HelloWorldGH
 Training of GH

+Hi THis is Sree
+Sree is a Human
+A Funny Human
-This is Sree.
-Creating GH Files and Repository for training Sree is co-founder of Verudix
+Apart from Funny Sree is a co-founder of Verudix Verudix is not human.
+Verudix is also not funny
+Only Sree is Funny